axibase/atsd-use-cases/how-to/shared/trends.md

 ### Further Reading

-For more detailed information about the ATSD, underlying mechanics, or download instructions see the [ATSD Documentation](https://github.com/axibase/atsd) or reach out to us with questions, comments, or suggestions [here](mailto:hello@axibase.com) via email or [here](https://github.com/axibase/atsd-use-cases/issues) on our GitHub page.
+For more detailed information about ATSD, the underlying mechanics, or download instructions see the [ATSD Documentation](https://github.com/axibase/atsd).
+Reach out to us with questions, comments, or suggestions [here](mailto:hello@axibase.com) via email or [here](https://github.com/axibase/atsd-use-cases/issues) on our GitHub page.
+For a complete list of metrics stored in **TRENDS**, see the following [index](https://trends.axibase.com/public/reference.html).
 Good luck and happy data hunting!